Non-planar degenerations and related fundamental groups

-So, the regeneration process is the second step of the algorithm; a line in $S_0$ regenerates either to a conic or a double line; tangency points we get during this process will regenerate later to three cusps (see \cite{19} for more details).
-Therefore, the regenerated branch curve $S$ is a cuspidal curve, and its degree is double that of $S_0$.
+The regeneration process is the second step of the algorithm; a line in $S_0$ regenerates to a conic, and the tangency point we get during this process will regenerate later to three cusps, see \cite{19} for more details.
+Therefore, the regenerated branch curve $S$ is cuspidal, and its degree is double that of~$S_0$.